 Leisurely local adventures

-The recently-completed Twin Coast Cycle Trail is scoring five-star reviews from adventure seekers from all over the world.
+The Twin Coast Cycle Trail is scoring five-star reviews from adventure seekers from all over the world.
 It links Opua on the east coast with Horeke on the west coast, covering a total distance of 87km.
-Friendly townships, including Kawakawa, Kaikohe and Rawene, provide accommodation and meals along the way.
+Friendly townships, including Kawakawa and Kaikohe, provide accommodation and meals along the way.
 If you're not up to the whole journey, pick one of the four sections for a day trip.

 For more adventure ideas, see our story about Whangārei activities and attractions.